-Uber Riders Can’t Stand All the Air Fresheners
+Uber’s Drivers and Riders Are Locked in a Pine-Scented Battle

 My Lyft driver REALLY likes those air fresheners.
 I'm dying, it's so overpowering, headache, ack... pic.twitter.com/f569V0Atnm— Joseph Pierini (@jpierini) September 22, 2017

 When I raised this issue in a Facebook group for Uber and Lyft drivers, many said they went so heavy on air fresheners because they thought it might help them get a good rating.
 Uber and Lyft boot drivers from the services if their rating falls below a certain threshold.
 And for drivers of both companies, wages, already low, are reportedly falling.
-This month, the Economic Policy Institute found that Uber drivers earn the equivalent of $9.21 per hour after factoring in commissions, fees, vehicle costs, health insurance, and other expenses.
+This month, the Economic Policy Institute found that Uber drivers earn the equivalent of $9.21 an hour after factoring in commissions, fees, vehicle costs, health insurance, and other expenses.
 For many drivers, every ride matters.

 Some drivers say they have heard negative feedback about air fresheners, but didn’t always take it to heart.
 James Hale, a driver in Tennessee, says one woman complained twice about the freshener he uses in his car.
 “I thought if she really didn’t like the smell, she could have canceled and tried to get another person,” he says.
 “There’s nothing that’s a neutral scent that eliminates the odor of several people coming in all day.”